Conviction Integrity Section

 The Conviction Integrity Section (CIS) reviews credible claims of innocence in coordination with district attorneys to correct any miscarriage of justice and seek the truth.

-The Attorney General established the Conviction Integrity Section in January 2020 to reinforce Pennsylvania’s commitment to the highest standards of fairness in our criminal justice system.
-The CIS will review claims of actual innocence state-wide.
-The CIS will bring substantial resources to review past convictions in collaboration with district attorneys, police agencies and victims to ensure justice.
+The Attorney General established the Conviction Integrity Section to reinforce Pennsylvania’s commitment to the highest standards of fairness in our criminal justice system.
+The CIS will review claims of innocence statewide and provide substantial resources to review past convictions in collaboration with district attorneys, police agencies and victims to ensure justice.

 |A request to review a conviction may come from a district attorney having original jurisdiction of the conviction or a direct application to the CIS.
 After application, the CIS and the district attorney will conduct a joint review to determine if a claim meets the following criteria: